About the Reno-Tahoe Airport Authority

 By connecting with our community—we connect our community with the world.

-The Reno-Tahoe International Airport (RNO) is an incredibly important asset to the region and generates a total economic impact of $3.1 billion annually.
+The Reno-Tahoe International Airport (RNO) is an incredibly important asset to the region and generates a total economic impact of $3.1 billion annually (2018 impact study).
 Thanks to the dedication and service of the many teams that join together to make everlasting impressions on travelers to and from our home, RNO proudly serves approximately 4.7 million passengers a year.
 In fact, the airport functions like a small city (you’ll hear this a lot)—with over 2,400 employees working for a variety of companies throughout—making RNO the 62nd busiest commercial airport in the nation.

 Located just minutes from downtown Reno and less than an hour from some of the finest ski resorts and outdoor recreation in the world, RNO is the ultimate gateway to Lake Tahoe and our entire region.